henrikekelof/devmode/index.md

 ### Why?

+As a developer you might want to make changes to files on your own computer before deploying them to a test server.
+DevMode element helps you do that.

 During the development phase you may easily toggle between a CSS or JavaScript file that lives somewhere online and a file on your localhost.
 The live online file could be on the SiteVision server or on GitHub or wherever you prefer.
 You can switch to development mode and make changes